Developing Leaders AND Improving the Bottom-Line

 Real-Time Action Learning for Leadership Development

 Rapid Action was introduced to participants through a simulation activity designed to tackle an actual Molex business improvement challenge.
 After experiencing this highly engaging team process for rapid improvement, participants (working in pairs based on location in most cases) developed proposals for launching and leading Rapid Action teams to tackle critical performance issues in their department or plant.
+The challenge given to participants was to go back to their organizations and lead an improvement project modeling what Leap refers to as "The DNA of Faster Improvement," and supported by the Rapid Action Toolkit.

 Results from Around the World

 About six months later, program participants reconvened and reported on their Rapid Action team experiences and results.
 A total of 17 Rapid Action teams, led or co-led by 35 program participants, had been engaged in 14 different country locations.
+Sample assignments and results achieved:

 Doubling the Pay-off on Leadership Development Programs